acm-uiuc/til/_til/vim/open-a-tag-in-a-split-window.md

+---
-# Open A Tag In A Split Window
+title: Open A Tag In A Split Window
+category: vim
+---

 Using tags and `ctrl-]` is a quick way to jump from the use of a keyword to the declaration or definition whether in the same file or another file.